League-of-Foundry-Developers/FoundryVTT-Module-Template/README.md

 When listing a new version, Version should be the version number you set above, and the Manifest URL should be the manifest __for that specific version__ (do not use /latest/ here).
 ![image](https://user-images.githubusercontent.com/36359784/120664346-c4b63480-c482-11eb-9d8b-731b50d70939.png)

+> ### :warning: Important :warning:
+>
+> It is very important that you use the specific release manifest url, and not the `/latest` url here.
+For more details about why this is important and how Foundry Installs/Updates packages, read [this wiki article](https://foundryvtt.wiki/en/development/guides/releases-and-history).

 Clicking "Save" in the bottom right will save the new version, which means that anyone installing your module from within Foundry will get that version, and a post will be generated in the #release-announcements channel on the official Foundry VTT Discord.